-The Faculty of Science and Technology has announced admission in May 2020 for the following thesis projects:
+The Faculty of Science and Technology has announced admission in September 2020 for the following thesis project:

-More information and abstracts of the projects on the website of the Faculty of Science and Technology.
-For further information about research projects please contact respective supervisors.
+More information and abstracts of the project on the website of the Faculty of Science and Technology.
+For further information about the research project please contact respective supervisors.

-Applicants who have completed their previous study level in Estonia or who are about to graduate from an institution in Estonia may apply via SAIS May 1 - June 1.
+Applicants who have completed their previous study level in Estonia may apply via SAIS.
 NB!
 You can access SAIS only with valid Estonian ID-Card or residence card.
 Applicants holding Estonian citizenship, please read the information in Estonian.

 Please keep in mind that some of the instruction in SAIS is available only in Estonian.
 If documents on paper are required, we will inform you via SAIS after processing your application.